This is one of the driest places on the planet which translates into an extremely desolate landscape.

 Apart from indulging in the entertainment industry of Las Vegas, there’s plenty of other things to do in the desert.
 There are various National Parks, including the Death Valley National Park, Joshua Tree National Park, and the Mojave National Preserve.

-There’s even an option to enjoy water sports in the couple of man-made lakes, including Lake Mead, Mohave, and Havasu.
+There’s even an option to enjoy water sports in a couple of man-made lakes, including Lake Mead, Mohave, and Havasu.

 One of the most impressive man-made structures located within the Mojave Desert is Hoover Dam, a huge dam on the Colorado River built in the 1930s and considered to be one of the 7 wonders of the Industrial World.